hbeni/fgcom-mumble/client/plugin.spec.md

 ### UDP client interface
 The plugin can send information via an UDP interface to third party software at max 10Hz.
-The UDP target address is localhost, on the respective identities client port (can be overridden by `RDF_PORT`).
+The UDP target address is localhost, on the respective identities client port (can be overridden by `UDP_TGT_PORT`).
 The client port is derived from the UDP input servers packet for the identity.

 The packet format is similar to the UDP input format: a simple `Key=Value` ASCII string.
 Values are separated using comma, each packet is terminated by newline.
 Floats are always output with a point as decimal-point character.
 If there is not data to send, nothing will be transmitted over the wire.